EternityForest/KaithemAutomation/README.md

 - BREAKING CHANGE: the default topics used by the MQTT Tag sync no longer use a slash.
 - Correctly handle MQTT passsive connections that are created after the real connection

-### 0.65.63
-- Avoid slow cue transition performace when there is a cue loop
-- New compatibility/dummy mode for managing jack(Gives better performance on some systems, can work on new raspbian)
-- Freeboard now supports both click and release actions for buttons
-- Fix nuisiance error logging in chandler console inspect window

-### 0.65.62
-- Corerctly autocreate the log dir
-- Storing devices in modules

-### 0.65.61
-- Fix tag point subscriber not firing immediately in some edge cases
-- Bigger text boxes on tag point pages, for longer expressions

-### 0.65.60
-- "Length relative to sound" copied over when cloning cues in Chandler
-- USB audio devices default to 2048 samples and 3 periods if Kaithem is managing JACK.
-- Tag point getter functions now correctly update when given falsy values
-- Add alert for ethernet loss
-- Tagpoint claim.setExpiration(time,expiredPriority) specifies an alternate priority for a claim if it has not been updated in a certain time.
--- This feature cah be used to detect when a data source is old.
-- No longer automatically set a shortcut code for Changler cues, provide a button to set to the number instead
-- Other chandler shortcuts still fire if one of them has an error
-- Clean up the chandler interface even more
-- 4x speedup setting tag point values
-- Breaking change: mixer tagpoints use .property instead of /property format

-### 0.65.59
-- Eliminate the cherrypy autoreloader, it was being more trouble than it is worth.
-- Fix ZigBee light tag
-- Fix support for multiple ZigBee devices at the same time
-- Fix CSS on object inspector

-### 0.65.58
-- DrayerDB integration can now log system notifications
-- DrayerDB configurable autoclean for old notifications.
-- Update drayerDB, properly support compressed records.
-- Breaking change: Zigbee device property tagpoints use .property instead of /property format

-### 0.65.57
-- Tag point timestamp correctly starts at 0 when not yet set by anything
-- Zigbee2MQTT Alarm Bugfixing
-- Use prompt instead of text input to prevent browser caching sensitive info in DrayerDB sharing codes

-### 0.65.56
-- Update HardlineP2P

-### 0.65.55
-- Tag history DB file now includes the name of the node that wrote it.
-- Semi breaking change, not really, the log directory is now compartmented by which hostname-user actually wrote the logs, in case the vardir is synced between machines.
-- File manager now includes a youtube-dl frontend, for legal purposes only.
-- Ability to ship device drivers inside a module, with proper dependency resolution on boot.
-- Include pure python fallback for messagepack
-- New BinaryTag tagpoint type
-- Fix error when re-saving event with exposed tag
-- Zigbee2MQTT is now supported.
-Add the Zigbee daemon as a device type and most supported devices should show up as tag points.
-- DrayerDB is now supported.
-Kaithem is now the preferred way to manage DrayerDB servers.

 License Terms